 Focus Areas of Instruction PA Academic Standards Chemistry Construct models showing that stable forms of matter are those with minimum electrical field energy.
 Construct models showing that energy is needed to break bonds and overcome intermolecular forces and that energy is released when bonds form (Enthalpy, Lattice energy are beyond the Eligible Content).
 Use the atomic model and the periodic table to predict and explain trends in properties of elements.
 Develop a model showing the likely position of electrons as determined by the quantized energy levels of atoms.
 Develop explanations and/or mathematical expressions comparing solutions made from ionic and covalent solutes and how various factors affect the solubility of these solutions.
 Analyze and interpret data to apply the laws of definite proportions and multiple proportions, to determine empirical and molecular formulas of compounds, percent composition and mass of elements in a compound.
 Utilize mathematical relationships to predict changes in the number of particles (moles), the temperature, the pressure, and the volume in a gaseous system.
 Use models to understand the effect of concentration, temperature, and surface area on frequency of collisions and subsequently rate.
 Describe the function of catalysts.
 Develop and use models to explain that atoms (and therefore mass) are conserved during a chemical reaction.
 Models can include computer models, ball and stick models, and drawings.
 Develop a model for chemical systems to support/predict changes in reaction conditions limited to simple equilibrium reactions.
-Use system models (computers or drawings) to construct molecular-level explanations to predict the behavior of systems where a dynamic and condition-dependent balance between a reaction and the reverse reaction determines the numbers of all types of molecules present.
-Construct models to explain changes in nuclei during the processes of fission, fusion, and radioactive decay and the suba 3.1.10.B Describe concepts of models as a way to predict and understand science and technology.
+Use system models (computers or drawings) to construct molecular-level explanations to predict the behavior of systems where a dynamic and condition-dependent balance between a reaction and the reverse reaction determines the 3.1.10.B Describe concepts of models as a way to predict and understand science and technology.
 3.1.10.C Apply patterns as repeated processes or recurring elements in science and technology.
 3.2.10.B Apply process knowledge and organize scientific and technological phenomena in varied ways.
 3.2.12.D Analyze and use the technological design process to solve problems.
 3.4.10.A Explain concepts about the structure and properties of matter.
 3.4.10.B Analyze energy sources and transfers of heat.
 3.4.10.D Explain essential ideas about the composition and structure of the universe 3.4.12.A Apply concepts about the structure and properties of matter.
-3.4.12.D Analyze scale as a way of relating concepts and ideas to one another by some measure.
+3.4.10.D Analyze scale as a way of relating concepts and ideas to one another by some measure. during a chemical reaction.
+Models can include computer models, ball and stick models, and drawings. • Develop a model for chemical systems to support/predict changes in reaction conditions limited to simple equilibrium reactions. • Use system models (computers or drawings) to construct molecular-level explanations to predict the behavior of systems where a dynamic and condition-